-What we look for in Gore tenants
+What we seek in Gore renters

-- A tenant pays the rent when due every time.
+- A renter pays the rent when due every time.
 This means paying on or before the first, rather than at 5 pm on the 5th.

-- A renter is trustworthy.
+- A tenant is honest.
 A tenant does not sneak in a co-tenant or pet.

-- A renter does not damage the home.
+- A tenant does not damage systems.

-- A renter is courteous and pleasant to get along with.
+- A tenant is courteous and pleasant to get along with.
 A renter knows the difference between a property manager and a hotel concierge.

-- A tenant doesn't bother neighbors.
+- A renter doesn't disturb neighbors.

-- A tenant complains at appropriate times. tenants that don't report maintenance issues cost landlords money and cause head-aches for property managers.
+- A tenant reports problems at appropriate times. tenants that don't report maintenance issues cost real estate investors money and cause problems for property managers.

 - A tenant doesn't gripe when it's not appropriate.
-This means that a tenant doesn't ask to upgrade functioning systems.
+This means that a tenant doesn't ask to replace functioning systems.
 A tenant doesn't expect more than the lease provides.
 A renter doesn't complain that an appliance doesn't work when the tenant doesn't know how to operate the appliance.

-- A renter does not smoke in the home.
+- A renter does not smoke in the rental.

-- A renter is looking for a rental term that is as long as the real estate investor wants to rent the home.
+- A renter is looking for a rental term that is as long as the property owner wants to rent the rental.

 Our Five Step Process